sabeydeedaya/docs/src/pages/dashboard/integrate.md

     - ##### Desktop

-        !!! note "We now support deep linking to Desktop apps such Spotify and Slack using URI schemes" This feature is still in the early stages of development; there is no Desktop SDK yet, so we will not be able to attribute or pass any data through an install.
+        !!! note "We now support deep linking to Desktop apps such as Spotify and Slack, via URI schemes" Our beta Mac OS Desktop SDK is available for testing, so please contact your Branch Account Manager or integrations@branch.io for more information.

         - Use these settings to control the default behavior of your deep links on Desktop browsers